Kyle Fuller (offensive lineman)

-Kyle Emmitt Fuller (born March 4, 1994) is an American football center for the Seattle Seahawks of the National Football League (NFL).
-He was drafted by the Houston Texans in the seventh round of the 2017 NFL Draft.
-He played college football at Baylor.
+Kyle Emmitt Fuller (born March 4, 1994) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Baylor Bears and was selected by the Houston Texans in the seventh round of the 2017 NFL draft.
+He is currently the offensive quality control coach for the Las Vegas Raiders under his former head coach Pete Carroll.

-High school career
+Early life

 Fuller was a consensus state top 100 offensive line recruit for Wylie (Texas) High School under head coach Bill Howard.
 Among all offensive linemen, Fuller was ranked No. 37 by ESPN.com, No. 44 by Rivals.com, No. 53 by Scout.com, and No. 57 by 247Sports.com.
 He was named to the 2011 second-team DFW Class 4A All-Area, and earned 2011 first-team All-District 10-4A honors.
+A 3-star offensive tackle recruit, Fuller committed to play college football for Baylor over offers from Arizona, Arkansas, Iowa State, Michigan State, Oklahoma State, Purdue, Texas Tech, and Vanderbilt, among others.

 College career

-Fuller was a three-year starting center with All-Big 12 honors.
-He played in 52 career games (most on team) with 39 career starts (most on squad).
-He anchored an offensive line for nation's most productive offense in 2014–15.
-He became a key cog in paving the way for BU's rushing attack that led the Big 12 in 2015 and 2016, while helping Bears rank fourth or better in sacks allowed in conference over three years.
-He was named the “Best Offensive Lineman” in state by Dave Campbell's Texas Football, and was a two-time Big 12 Commissioner's Honor Roll selection.
-He graduated in May 2016 with degree in communication studies.